Ovide19/blog/_posts/2020-05-22-cathedral.md

      return
 ```

-`create_html_map` is fed the name, latitude and longitude of a building and returns a map centered on the building’s coordinates as an html file.
+`create_html_map` is fed the name, latitude and longitude of a building and returns a map centered on the building’s coordinates as a html file.
 The `zoom_start` parameter is the initial zoom level: a value of 18 basically means that the world map is split into 2^18 tiles, the maximum zoom level allowed by leaflet.

 ### 3. Converting the html map to a static image